avsm/eeww/README.md

 character properties of the [Unicode character database][1].

 Uucp is independent from any Unicode text data structure and has no dependencies.
-It is distributed under the BSD3 license.
+It is distributed under the ISC license.

 [1]: http://www.unicode.org/reports/tr44/